Write Transforms

 Unknown Formats

 Sometimes you don't know the format of your data before you start defining your transform.
-In this case, set up a temporary transform that simply copies data into a table for your inspection.
+In this case, set up a temporary transform that simply copies data into a table for your inspection using the catch-all setting.
 See our Useful Data Tools page for more details.

 Transform Execution